Centre for Aboriginal Studies in Music (CASM)

 - CASM Foundation Year Program (one year full time) Non award - no HECS

-- Diploma in Aboriginal Studies in Music (one year full time)
+- Diploma in Aboriginal Studies in Music (no new intake in 2016)

-- Advanced Diploma in Aboriginal Studies in Music (one year full time)
+- Advanced Diploma in Aboriginal Studies in Music (no new intake in 2016)

 Studying at CASM provides key knowledges and skills required to pursue opportunities in further education and employment in a range of fields, including in the following professional areas of the performing arts:

 - Sound Recording